artcogsys/utilisation/DEVELOPERS.md

 ### How it works?
 We have generated a model file using the `image_retraining` project.
 The android project assumes that this model file is copied to the `assets` folder and referred in the `assets/class_tree.txt` file.
 This project uses the Android NDK (Native Development Kit) to load the compiled Tensorflow C API (`lib_tensorflow.so`).
 Implements and imports some JNI classes to interact with this API using the android (Java) sources.
 Upon request, java sources load the model file and create a tensorflow session with that.
 Using the JNI we feed data to the session, run it and get outputs in Java (See: `android/src/net/ccnlab/eyecontact/TensorFlowImageClassifier.java`).

+### Next Steps
+* We may need to add more classes.
+* When there are multiple object types (a wallet and a key) in the image, we fail to claim that either is there with high confidence.
+* pitch tone change can be supported by vibration.
+* Instead of pitch tone change, we could implement something like a "geiger counter" which constantly clicks but reduces the interval between clicks based on the confidence.
+* when the phone is parallel to the ground, the model works best.
+In cases where people are looking ahead, it doesn't work that well.
+We could try more data augmentations (image transformations and rotations) to fix that.

 ### Important commits
  * ADE20K "localized outputs" are removed completely with commit id `534f8d8901086923c71fabe937938c38c741adc5`.
  * ADE20K "localized outputs" are removed from the android app in commit `0faf138aca9e257c1d7bcd0c41fe45fb14d59457`.